rcgray/free-genai-bootcamp-2025/listening-comp/docs/Prompts.md

 ---

-Let's add a new function to our `audio_processor.py` file that will take a path to an audio file and return the duration of the file in seconds.
+we're working.  ok, now let's create a function in our audio_processor.py that will take the path to an mp3 file and return translated text for it.  in this function, we will be calling out to OpenAI's translation service API.
+This is a big step and may involve many smaller steps.
+For instance, there are probably new libraries we need to install (be sure we update our pyproject.toml file).
+We will also need to set up the OpenAI API key as an environment variable.
+Creating a `.env` file means we also need to create a `.env.example` file and update our instructions in the README.md file.
+We can do this in steps or all at once, up to you.